neubot/neubot/doc/neubot.1.rst

   during the upload.

   On the client side, this field is empty.
 We are working to identify the most interesting fields that is interesting to save.
+The data saved on the server side (and that you can download from Measurement Lab) instead contains all the data collected using Web100.

 Example::